Plant: Asexual

 Ficinia spiralis spreads asexually with runners in the sand.

 Plants reproduce asexually by growing any of a wide variety of structures capable of growing into new plants.
 At the simplest, plants such as mosses or liverworts may be broken into pieces, each of which may regrow into whole plants.
 The propagation of flowering plants by cuttings is a similar process.
 Structures such as runners enable plants to grow to cover an area, forming a clone.
 Many plants grow food storage structures such as tubers or bulbs which may each develop into a new plant.

 Some non-flowering plants, such as many liverworts, mosses and some clubmosses, along with a few flowering plants, grow small clumps of cells called gemmae which can detach and grow.

 Disease resistance

-Plants use pattern-recognition receptors to recognize pathogens such as bacteria that cause plant diseases.
+Plants use pattern-recognition receptors to recognise pathogens such as bacteria that cause plant diseases.
 This recognition triggers a protective response.
 The first such plant receptors were identified in rice and in Arabidopsis thaliana.